-When we ask them about the biggest mistake people make when paying for college, we hear the same thing over and over: They don't apply for FAFSA.
+When we ask them about the biggest mistake people make when paying for college, we hear the same thing over and over: They don't submit a FAFSA.

-FAFSA, otherwise known as the Free Application for Federal Student Aid, gives out $120 billion in federal grants, loans, and work-study funds to more than 13 million students every year.
+FAFSA, otherwise known as the Free Application for Federal Student Aid, is how you can apply for some of the $120 billion in federal grants, loans, and work-study funds given to more than 13 million students every year.
 So why don’t more people apply?

 There are probably two main reasons:

-- Some people may assume that they won’t qualify for aid.
+- Some people assume they won’t qualify for aid.